SweeprFi/agent-wallet/README.md

-# Lit Protocol Agent Wallet
+# Lit Agent Wallet

-Welcome to the **Lit Protocol Agent Wallet** project!
+Welcome to the **L**it **A**gent **W**allet (LAW) project!
 This repository provides a secure and trustless solution for managing AI Agent wallets using the Lit SDK.
 The framework ensures that Agent owners retain full control over their funds, preventing tampering by Agent developers.

+In addition to the documentation here, please visit [here](https://developer.litprotocol.com/agent-wallet/intro) for a more detail guide on what LAW is, and how you can get started with it!

 ## Table of Contents